krishnavaleti/EmployeeServiceFullStackApplication/README.md

-# This is a full-stack application developed with Spring Boot as the backend and React as the front end, integrated with Kafka and Zookeeper for event-driven architecture.
+# This is a full-stack application developed with Spring Boot as the backend and React as the front end, integrated with Kafka and Zookeeper for event-driven architecture and a Scheduler for Data Refresh.

 ## Key Features: